ASCOMInitiative/alpyca/README.md

 ## ASCOM Remote

-Any current ASCOM COM device that is hosted on a Windows system can have an Alpaca interface added via the [ASCOM Remote](https://github.com/ASCOMInitiative/ASCOMRemote/releases/latest) app.
-This app allows you to expose any of your Windows-hosted astronomy devices to the Alpaca world, making them reachable from programs using alpyca-client.
+Any current ASCOM COM device that is hosted on a Windows system can have an Alpaca interface added via the **[ASCOM Remote Windows app](https://github.com/ASCOMInitiative/ASCOMRemote/releases/latest)**.
+This app allows you to expose any of your Windows-hosted astronomy devices to the Alpaca world, making them reachable from programs using alpyca.

 ## Wireshark

-If you are interested in monitoring the HTTP/REST traffic that alpyca-client creates and exchanges with the Alpaca devices, you can install the [Wireshark network protocol analyzer](https://www.wireshark.org/).
+If you are interested in monitoring the HTTP/REST traffic that alpyca creates and exchanges with the Alpaca devices, you can install the [Wireshark network protocol analyzer](https://www.wireshark.org/).
 One thing that trips people up is making the installation so that Wireshark has access to all of the network insterfaces without needing root provs (linux) or running "As Administrator" on Windows.
 Pay close